salnad/salnad.me/README.md

-# salnad.me
+code to create salnad dot me.

-personal website, built with astro &amp; tailwind
+built with using astro & tailwind